What is stapling, and why is it good news?

 5 min read

 Australia’s superannuation system is considered one of the world’s best.
-It was ranked 4th in the world by the 2020 Global Pension Index, coming in behind Israel, The Netherlands and Denmark.
+It was ranked 4th in the world by the 2020 Mercer CFA Institute Global Pension Index, coming in behind The Netherlands, Denmark and Israel.

 But there’s always room for improvement.
 For example, many Australians still have multiple super accounts, which has been an area of concern for the industry.